NVIDIA/cuda-quantum/docs/sphinx/data_center_install.rst

 - `Perl <https://www.perl.org/get.html>`__ and its `core modules
   <https://www.perl.com/article/what-is-the-perl-core-/>`__.
 Usually, this can
   be installed via package manager for your distribution.
+- Standard C library: To create a self-contained, relocatable CUDA Quantum installation, we recommend to statically link all dependencies.
+To do so, please make sure you have the static version of the `GNU C Library <https://www.gnu.org/software/libc/>`__, including the POSIX Threads library, installed on your system.
+The necessary package(s) can usually be obtained via package manager for your distribution.
 - `Bash <https://www.gnu.org/software/bash/>`__: The CUDA Quantum build scripts and the commands listed in the rest of this document assume you are using `bash` as the Shell for your build.